 So, on slow mornings I love taking out a recipe and trying it out.
 I quite often talk about food as a form of self care.
-And home cooked meals are such a simple ways to acre for yourself.
+And home cooked meals are such a simple ways to care for yourself.
 The feeling of nourishing your body with the right, healthy foods (sometimes a bit indulgent) is an act of self care that you can do everyday.

 Maybe cook with your partner and then set up a cute little breakfast table in the balcony and savour every bite of it.
 Sounds so simple.
 But think about it, when do we make time to actually enjoy our meals?
-While you’re at it, take some time to plate it nicely too. because we eat with our eyes first, so why not be a little fancy. maybe take out your nicer plates and serve it in style.
+While you’re at it, take some time to plate it nicely too.
+Because we eat with our eyes first, so why not be a little fancy.
+Maybe take out your nicer plates and serve it in style.

-So you have never tried journalling because maybe you’re skeptical or you just don’t have the time. but on slow mornings when you do have the time, why not give it a try.
+So you have never tried journalling because maybe you’re skeptical or you just don’t have the time.
+But on slow mornings when you do have the time, why not give it a try.

 There is a reason people rave about journalling and I’d love to have you see for yourself what all the hype is about.
 And it doesn’t have to be simply writing your thoughts, you could use journalling prompts, if you’re new to this.